 You know the type.
 Walks out onto the pool deck, does a couple stretches, takes a look at you, and strapping on their snorkel in a motion that could only suggest — “I can take this chump” — strides over towards the “faster/fastest” lane with his or her chest puffed out.

 Well, guess what?

 You are the alpha, beta, and omega.
 You are the king of this particular jungle.
 You are a highly trained, competitive athlete.
 It’s time to blast off a quick 25 so that they know who the boss is.
 (Realistically though, Tony Danza still is the boss.)
 Hopefully they see your majestic, dolphin like prowess and their bravado is dampened with a good old — “Holy crap I want nothing to do with that.”

 Hear me roar, ye public swimmer.
-(And please move to a speed-appropriate lane.)
+(And please remove your waterproof iPod from your ears and move to a speed-appropriate lane.)